Top of page

 What are growth factors?

 Your body makes growth factors naturally.
 Growth factors can also be made in the lab.
-These can be used as medicines to boost the production of new blood cells in people who need them.
+These can be used as medicines to boost the production of new blood cells.

 Back to top

-Why might someone with lymphoma need treatment with growth factors?
+Why might someone with lymphoma be given growth factors?

 Different growth factors encourage your body to make different cells.
-People who have lymphoma might need growth factors to help treat low red blood cells (anaemia), low white blood cells (neutropenia) or low platelets (thrombocytopenia).
-Different growth factors are used in each case.
+People who have lymphoma might need growth factors to help treat low blood counts.

-• A growth factor called granulocyte colony-stimulating factor (G-CSF) tells your bone marrow to make more white blood cells.
+• For low white blood cells (neutropenia), a growth factor called granulocyte-colony stimulating factor (G-CSF) can tell your bone marrow to make more white blood cells.
 It also encourages stem cells (undeveloped cells that can divide and mature into all the types of blood cell your body needs) to move from your bone marrow into your bloodstream.

-• A growth factor called erythropoeitin (EPO) tells your bone marrow to make more red blood cells.
+• For low red blood cells (anaemia), a growth factor called erythropoietin (EPO) can be used to tell your bone marrow to make more red blood cells.

-• A growth factor called thrombopoietin (TPO) tells your bone marrow to make more platelets.
+• For low platelets (thrombocytopenia), a growth factor called thrombopoietin (TPO) can be used to tell your bone marrow to make more platelets.

 Back to top